Jip-Hop/sedunlocksrv-pba/README.md

 - Replace the `server.crt` and `server.key` (found inside the sedunlocksrv after running `./build.sh`) if you like, or modify `make-cert.sh` and run `./build.sh` again

 ## Troubleshooting
 To gain shell access to the PBA for debugging, enable SSH and add an SSH key _without_ the 'command=...' prefix to ssh/authorized_keys.
-This key can then be used with ```ssh -i /path/to/debug_key -p 2222 tc@IP``` to gain a shell in the live PBA, which can then be used for viewing debug information, testing fixes, etc.
+This key can then be used with ```ssh -F /dev/null -o IdentitiesOnly=yes -i /path/to/debug_key -p 2222 tc@IP``` to gain a shell in the live PBA, which can then be used for viewing debug information, testing fixes, etc.

 ## Wishlist
 - Faster booting after unlock, similar to [opal-kexec-pba](https://github.com/jnohlgard/opal-kexec-pba)
 - PBA flashing via the web interface

+Check out the fork in [PR #39](https://github.com/Jip-Hop/sedunlocksrv-pba/pull/39) which implements these features (and more).
+NOTE: this fork has not been tested by the author of sedunlocksrv-pba.

 ## References
 - [Into the Core](http://www.tinycorelinux.net/corebook.pdf) to understand the Tiny Core Linux boot process